Edingley

 The name Edingley contains the Old English personal name, Eddi, + lēah (Old English), a forest, wood, glade, clearing; (later) a pasture, meadow.'...so 'Eddi's wood/clearing'.

 The parish church of St Giles is Norman, almost completely rebuilt in 1890.
 It is a largely agricultural parish with a public house, The Old Reindeer, and a residential home, Edingley Lodge (formerly Highfields).
-Its allotments are historic and the plot originally held the poor house and is the same plot as in the enclosure act of 1781 and formally surveyed in 1899.
+Its allotments are historic and the plot originally held the poor house and is the same plot as in the enclosure award of 1781 made under the Halam and Edingley Inclosure Act 1777 (17 Geo.
+3. c.
+117 Pr.) and formally surveyed in 1899.

 The village school was built in 1911–12 and closed in the 1960s.
-The private Edgehill school took over the building and extended northwards with a series of temporary buildings.
-This closed in 1996.
-The same building, known as the Old Schoolroom, is now the village community hall.
-A recently completed extension has greatly improved its function and amenity, giving two function rooms, indoor W.C.s and a kitchen, which are all universally accessible.
+The private Edgehill school took over the building and extended northwards with a series of temporary buildings, closing in 1996.
+The main building, known as the Old Schoolroom, is now the village community hall.

 See also